-UNCG's 25th residence hall, Jefferson Suites, opened in August 2011.
+UNCG's newest housing option, Spartan Village, is apartment-style housing available to students beginning in fall 2013 and is located along Lee Street near the Lofts on Lee graduate student housing.
 Learn more about UNCG's traditional-style, suite, and apartment options on the Housing & Residence Life site.

 Campus dining options

-UNCG's main dining hall, the Spartan Restaurant, is affectionately known as “The Caf.”
-It offers all-you-care-to-eat for breakfast, lunch, and dinner.
+UNCG's main dining hall, Fountain View Dining, is located within Moran Commons and offers all-you-care-to-eat for breakfast, lunch, and dinner.

 There are several food courts on campus as well:

-- The EUC Food Court is located in the Elliott University Center (main level).
-It features Papa John’s, Chick-fil-A, Salsarita’s, Olo Sushi, and more.
+The EUC Food Court is located in the Elliott University Center (main level).
+It features Papa John's, Chick-fil-A, Salsarita's, Hissho Sushi, Ghassan's!, and more.

 - Spartan's Place (EUC lower level) offers Subway, Wild Greens, and Jamba Juice.

-- The Spartan Market is on the first floor of the main dining hall and includes Taco Bell, the Spartan Grille, and Seattle’s Best Coffee.
+- The Spartan Market is on the first floor of the main dining hall and includes Taco Bell, Pizza Hut and Wing Street.

 - The Bryan Food Court is on the lower level of the Bryan School of Business & Economics.
 It offers Au Bon Pain soups, bagels, and sandwiches.

 For those on the go, there are three convenience stores on campus and a popular coffee shop next to the bookstore in the EUC.
-The new Jefferson Suites offers a Bojangles' chicken and other retail spaces.
+Jefferson Suites offers a Bojangles' restaurant, Green Mountain Coffee and other retail spaces.